|Values are valid only on day of printing.|

-Potassium (K) is the major cation of the intracellular fluid.
+Potassium is the major cation of the intracellular fluid.
 Disturbance of potassium homeostasis has serious consequences.

 Decreases in extracellular potassium are characterized by muscle weakness, irritability, and eventual paralysis.
 Cardiac effects include tachycardia, other cardiac conduction abnormalities that are apparent by electrocardiographic examination, and eventual cardiac arrest.

-Hypokalemia (low K) is common in vomiting, diarrhea, alcoholism, and folic acid deficiency.
+Hypokalemia (low potassium) is common in vomiting, diarrhea, alcoholism, and folic acid deficiency.
 Additionally, >90% of hypertensive patients with aldosteronism have hypokalemia.

-Abnormally high extracellular K levels produce symptoms of mental confusion; weakness, numbness and tingling of the extremities; weakness of the respiratory muscles; flaccid paralysis of the extremities; slowed heart rate; and eventually peripheral vascular collapse and cardiac arrest.
-Hyperkalemia may be seen in end-stage renal failure, hemolysis, trauma, Addison's disease, metabolic acidosis, acute starvation, dehydration, and with rapid K infusion.
+Abnormally high extracellular potassium levels produce symptoms of mental confusion; weakness, numbness and tingling of the extremities; weakness of the respiratory muscles; flaccid paralysis of the extremities; slowed heart rate; and eventually peripheral vascular collapse and cardiac arrest.
+Hyperkalemia may be seen in end-stage renal failure, hemolysis, trauma, Addison's disease, metabolic acidosis, acute starvation, dehydration, and with rapid potassium infusion.

 Evaluation of electrolyte balance, cardiac arrhythmia, muscular weakness, hepatic encephalopathy, and renal failure